What every man should know about prostate cancer

 • Cryotherapy – the prostate is frozen and rapidly thawed, using needles placed through the skin.

 For patients who have prostate cancer that has already progressed outside of the prostate, medications that block the action or stop the production of testosterone are used to help control the cancer.
 Novel drugs are used, in addition to the hormone therapy, which prolong life in men with prostate cancer that has spread outside the prostate.
-For prostate cancers that no longer respond to hormone therapy, there are chemotherapeutic and other agents that attack prostate cancer cells throughout the body.

 How can I reduce my risk of developing prostate cancer?

-While there is no surefire way to prevent prostate cancer, the best way to ensure you do not end up with an incurable cancer is to schedule your prostate cancer screening.
+While there is no sure way to prevent prostate cancer, the best way to ensure you do not end up with an incurable cancer is to schedule your prostate cancer screening.
 Talk to your primary care doctor for prostate cancer screening if you are 50 years or older.

 UF Health Urology – Jacksonville offers a comprehensive range of urological services in a patient-friendly environment and partners with the National Cancer Institute and UF Health Proton Therapy Institute to provide access to state-of-the-art urological cancer protocols.

-Visit UFHealthJax.org/urology or call 904-633-0411 for more information about services offered.
+Visit UFHealthJax.org/urology or call (904) 383-1016 for more information.